On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Proximal Robust On-Policy Sampling for Policy Gradient Algorithms

 \section{Proximal Robust On-Policy Sampling for Policy Gradient Algorithms}

-Our goal is to develop an adaptive, off-policy sampling algorithm that reduces sampling error in data collected by an on-policy policy gradient algorithm.
+Our goal is to develop an adaptive, off-policy sampling algorithm that reduces sampling error in on-policy data collection for on-policy policy gradient algorithms.
 We outline a general framework for on-policy learning with an adaptive behavior policy in Algorithm~\ref{alg:on_policy_pg_adaptive}.
-In this framework, the behavior policy $\pi_\vphi$ and target policy $\pi_\vtheta$ are initially the same.
-The behavior policy collects a batch of $m$ transitions, adds the batch to a replay buffer $\sD$, and then updates its weights such that the next batch it collects reduces sampling error in $\sD$ with respect to the target policy $\pi_\vtheta$ (Lines \ref{alg:on_policy_pg_adaptive_behavior_loop_start}-\ref{alg:on_policy_pg_adaptive_behavior_loop_end}).
+The behavior policy collects a batch of $m$ transitions, adds the batch to a data buffer $\sD$, and then updates its weights such that the next batch it collects reduces sampling error in $\sD$ with respect to the target policy $\pi_\vtheta$ (Lines \ref{alg:on_policy_pg_adaptive_behavior_loop_start}-\ref{alg:on_policy_pg_adaptive_behavior_loop_end}).
 Every $n$ steps (with $n > m$), the agent updates its target policy with data from $\sD$ (Line ~\ref{alg:on_policy_pg_adaptive_behavior_target_update}).
-We refer to $m$ and $n$ as the \textit{behavior batch size} and the \textit{target batch size}, respectively.
-The replay buffer can hold up to $b$ target batches ($bn$ transitions), and we call $b$ the \textit{buffer size}.
-Regardless of how $b$ is set, the role of the behavior policy is to continually adjust action probabilities for new samples so that the aggregate data distribution of $\sD$ mathces the expected on-policy distribution of the current target policy (Line~\ref{alg:on_policy_pg_adaptive_behavior_loop_end}).
-Implementing Line~\ref{alg:on_policy_pg_adaptive_behavior_loop_end} is the core challenge we address in the remainder of this section.
+We refer to $m$ and $n$ as the \textit{behavior update frequency} and the \textit{target batch size}, respectively.